Burry/Organizr-Plex-Theme/README.md

 ### *Related:* Open Plex App on iOS

-Using Organizr's Settings > Customize > Appearance > Custom JavaScript and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS to the Plex app, complete with functional deep-linking.
+Using *Organizr's Settings > Customize > Appearance > Custom JavaScript* and [this script](https://gist.github.com/Burry/7f6c2caa9cf645ca511ffefd697b3126), you can redirect all links to Plex while browsing on iOS to the Plex app, complete with functional deep-linking.
 I cannot find the equivalent scheme to open Plex on Android if it exists.

 ### Don't Change These

 #### Notifications

-To ensure that notifications display as intended, keep the default notification style setting "Izi" under Organizr Settings > Customize > Appearance > Notifications.
+To ensure that notifications display as intended, keep the default notification style setting "Izi" under *Organizr Settings > Customize > Appearance > Notifications*.

 #### Custom Colors

-Changing the placeholder color values in Organizr Settings > Customize > Appearance > Colors & Themes will override Plex Theme's color styles.
+Changing the placeholder color values in *Organizr Settings > Customize > Appearance > Colors & Themes* will override Plex Theme's color styles.
 Deleting custom color values will reverse this.

 ## Development